christopher-besch/homepage/src/articles/16_open_source/open_source.md

 - On the other hand, you cannot convert an executable back into its source code.

 ### Software License and Open-Source
-(This is no legal advice.)
+TODO: overhaul this, some didn't get it right away (This is no legal advice.)
 Source code falls under the law of copyright:
 Because the developer wrote the source code, she can decide what to do with it.